 The MQTT topic Home Assistant will subscribe to, to receive commands from a remote device to change the alarm state.

-The maximum QoS level for subscribing and publishing to MQTT messages.
+The maximum QoS level to be used when receiving and publishing messages.

 The payload to set armed-home mode on this Alarm Panel.